taustation-fan/taustation-fan.github.io/orbital-mechanics.md

     Td = 1/(1/T1 - 1/T2) = 1/(1/40.7seg - 1/51.9seg) = 189 seg

-So the period from shortest distance, to longest, to shortest again ist 189 segments, or nearly two days.
+So the period from shortest distance, to longest, to shortest again is 189 segments, or nearly two days.

 ### Relation Between Period and Radius